-The feedback from the self-assessment is considered to identify and then prioritise the actions that are needed to be taken to improve practice.
+The feedback from the self-assessment is considered to identify and then prioritise the actions that are needed to be taken.

 A UNCRC Action Plan is drafted to progress the actions that have been identified as required.

 The UNCRC Action Plan is signed off appropriately and work begins to progress actions.